nmudd-cms/wnmg-xlc/api-checklist.md

 - [ ] API documentation is up-to-date and documentation stays up-to-date as part of the application lifecycle.
 - [ ] API documentation is offering an openly license suite of code samples, libraries and SDKs.
 - [ ] API documentation is intuitive, simple, and up-to-date.
 Showing all API endpoints, complete with authentication details, is the standard with many APIs also providing interactive documentation using formats like Swagger or API Blueprint from Apiary.io.

+##Management
+- [ ] API has “self-service” registration in place via web interface that assigns a client a API key to track and manage the API.
+- [ ] API can be throttled gracefully based on specific criteria (application token, geography, environment stress).
+- [ ] API has robust logging and analytics to measure usage, performance and behavior.
+- [ ] API is managed in publically accessible version control system like "Github.com" for third party developers to contribute.
+- [ ] API has a mechanism for clients to submit issues.
+- [ ] API has a mechanism to notify clients of changes.

 # Credit, Inspiration & Resources
 * 18F API standard - https://github.com/18F/api-standards